 Today, strategy is ubiquitous for all things business, sports, economy, marketing and more.
 Upon completion of projects and systems, if you are asking – is it worth this investment? – chances are strategy was rushed or relatively nonexistent.
 With a bullish effort to streamline business and hasten to get it done; investment, talent and time get wasted.

 Take time to ask important questions in the strategy phase: What’s the objective?
 What do we do wrong…and right?
-Who are our customers?
-Our competitors?
-And what is the unrepeatable expression of you, i.e., your value proposition?
+What is the user’s experience?
+Is this feasible and fundable?
+And what is the unrepeatable expression of your value proposition?
 Gathering information, understanding relationships, techniques and capabilities and clearly defining goals are critical information to build your strategy.

-What’s the biggest fear of taking time for strategy?
-That you’ll get stuck in the strategy phase and never get anything done.
+What’s our biggest fear of taking time for strategy?
+That you’ll get stuck in the strategy development phase and never get anything done.
 The age-old proverb, Measure twice, cut once, sums it up succinctly.
 Don’t get paralyzed by strategy.
 Conversely, get energized with confidence of how to move forward and stay on track while integrating your findings along the way.
-Whatever you call it – master plan, road map, transformation map or the grand design – you won’t regret taking the time to develop and understand a coherent strategy so that you don’t squander your resources.
+Whatever you call it – master plan, road map, transformation map or design thinking – you won’t regret taking the time to develop and understand a coherent strategy so that you don’t squander your resources.

 catecismo do namoro fsspx Want a better return on investment?
 Start with a strategy.